kagaminccino/LAVSE/README.md

 You can simply enter the command below and the average PESQ and STOI results will show on your terminal pane.

-Remember to activate visdom for recording the training loss before bashing the script.
+Remember to activate `visdom` (probably in a `screen` or `tmux`) for recording the training loss before bashing the script.

 ```
-visdom
 bash run.sh
 ```

-Go check run.sh if you need further information about the command lines.
+Go check `run.sh` if you need further information about the command lines.

 ## Acknowledgment
 * Bio-ASP Lab, CITI, Academia Sinica, Taipei, Taiwan